Cycling Edinburgh

 The Union Canal towpath - no hills, no traffic, and impossible to take a wrong turn

 The Union Canal towpath carries a section of NCN 75 out of the city to the west.
 In many ways, this is an ideal cycle path.
-Navigation is foolproof, there are no roads to worry about, and, best of all, the going is almost completely flat.
-Within the city, the path is often busy with pedestrians, children, dog-walkers and anglers, so ride considerately, and be sure to slow down on the narrow sections under the bridges.
-Special care is needed on the Slateford Aqueduct, where the path is extremely narrow.
-Most cyclists dismount here.
+Navigation is foolproof, there is no traffic to worry about, and, best of all, the going is almost completely flat.

 The towpath follows the canal along its entire route.
 It will take you to Ratho, Broxburn, Winchburgh, Linlithgow and beyond.
 At Falkirk, it connects with the Forth-Clyde Canal to Glasgow.
 Note that, if you are heading for Linlithgow or beyond, the NCN 1 alternative via Cramond Brig and Kirkliston (described above) is shorter and more varied, although the canal route is flatter and avoids all roads.